Bachelor of Science in Mechanical Engineering (BS ME)

 The BSME degree comprises 126 credit hours and involves coursework in general education, mathematics and science, basic engineering, and mechanical engineering.
 Required courses in math and science, basic engineering, and mechanical engineering make up the majority of these credit hours.
 However, each student has the freedom to select general education courses and elective courses in mechanical engineering.

-MAE students will satisfy the MU Writing Intensive (WI) requirement by completing the required coursework for the BSME degree.
-WI content is distributed throughout the required MAE courses.
-Therefore, MAE students are not required to take WI-designated courses.
+MAE students will satisfy the MU Writing Intensive (WI) requirement by completing MAE 2200W (Engineering Materials) and MAE 4980W (Senior Capstone Design).
+Both courses are required for the BSME degree.

 BS ME Detailed Requirements

 A total of 21 credit hours are required in General Education (Gen Ed) courses:

 - ENGLSH 1000: Exposition and Argumentation, 3 credit hours

 - Behavioral and Social Sciences (B/SS), 9 credit hours

 - Humanities and Fine Arts (HFA), 9 credit hours